To create a micromap, call:

 Similar to other objects in Vulkan, the micromap creation merely creates an object with a specific “shape”.
 The type and quantity of geometry that can be built into a micromap is determined by the parameters of VkMicromapCreateInfoEXT.

 The input buffers passed to micromap build commands will be referenced by the implementation for the duration of the command.
 Micromaps must be fully self-contained.
-The application may re-use or free any memory which was used by the command as an input or as scratch without affecting the results of a subsequent acceleration structure build using the micromap or traversal of that acceleration structure.
+The application can reuse or free any memory which was used by the command as an input or as scratch without affecting the results of a subsequent acceleration structure build using the micromap or traversal of that acceleration structure.

 For more information, see the Vulkan Specification